Knowledgebase: Installation

 OR

-If you load the 32-bit version of MS Office on the machine, you won't have any problems using the driver we build for Enterprise Solutions.
+If you load the 32-bit version of MS Office on the machine, you won't have any problems using the driver we built for Enterprise Solutions.

 To install the 32-bit version of MS Office on the machine.
 First, you need to uninstall the 64-bit version of MS Office.